Provisioning Skype Room System accounts in Microsoft 365 and Office 365

 A Skype for Business Online Plan 2 or Office 365 E1 or E3 license is required to enable Skype Meetings.

-To entitle the room with the Enterprise Voice capability so the room can be enabled with a phone number, a Skype for Business Online Plan 2 with the Cloud PBX Add-on or Office 365 E5 is required (1).
+To entitle the room with the Enterprise Voice capability so the room can be enabled with a phone number, a Skype for Business Online Plan 2 with the Phone System license or Office 365 E5 is required (1).

 An Exchange Online license is not required for the Skype Room account because the account should be configured as a resource mailbox account.

-The following diagram provides an overview of the Skype Room System account provisioning flow in Office 365.
+The following diagram provides an overview of the Skype Room System account provisioning flow.

 Identify a new conference room